|Scientific Name||Setaria verticillata (L.) P. Beauv.|

 Viability Of Seeds

-Seeds are dormant when shed, dispersal is very often assisted by the complete inflorescence being carried on clothing or animal fur.
+Seeds are dormant when shed, dispersal is very often supported by the complete inflorescence sticks to fibros surfaces and is then carried on clothing or animal fur.

 Cosmopolitan grass weed from northern temperate, through the tropics, to southern temperate areas.
 S. verticillata occurs on roadsides and in waste places over a wide ecological range.

 Wide range of soil types of low and high fertility, ranging from pH 6.1 to pH 8.0.
 It thrives under irrigated conditions but does not infest flooded rice.